 ROP causes vision loss in 1,300 children each year in the U.S., according to the American Society of Retina Specialists, and extreme visual impairment in another 500 American children.

 HAS YOUR LITTLE ONE HAD HIS OR HER EYES CHECKED?
-Find a pediatric vision specialist near you.
+Find a children's eye doctor near you.

 A mother of triplets born with ROP

 While millions of Americans are learning about ROP for the first time through the NBC series, Shirley Diaz has been intimately familiar with it for 16 years.
 In June 2003, her triplet daughters — Gabrielle, Francesca and Madison — arrived 16 weeks prematurely at Jackson Memorial Hospital in Miami.

 The girls’ birthweights ranged from 1.5 pounds to 1.7 pounds, around 6 pounds less than the average newborn.
 Each baby measured just 11 inches long.

 “They were like super-size hot dogs,” says Diaz, who helps operate a 50-room, family-owned hotel in Miami.